 2. Reach for the level of the solution.

 Pause to consider a course of action that begins with finding a fix.
 The solution to any problem does not lie at the level of the problem.
 Most of us stay suck at a field of contracted awareness were we see only the negative.
 Staying at this level awareness only makes us struggle.
-We make decisions out of fear, anxiety and frustration, and our energy depletes.
-By expanding our perspective, we are able to see other things, and often a solution appears somewhere in the composition.
+It’s difficult to stop making bad decisions when we choose out of fear, anxiety and frustration, and our energy depletes.
+By expanding our perspective, we are able to see more of our reality, and often a solution appears somewhere auto-magically – in the composition.

 3. Find the ambiguity of each scenario.